 Together we will get through this pandemic

 With the support of the Swiss Agency for Development and Cooperation (SDC), VSF-Suisse has launched the COVID-19 Prevention and Control Rapid Responses Project.
 The main objective of this project is to support local governments in prevention and crisis management, thereby protecting the most vulnerable population groups.
-VSF-Suisse focuses on strengthening the capacity of health care institutions to carry out prevention, diagnosis and treatment of Covid-19 cases on the one hand, and on raising public awareness to contain the virus on the other.
+VSF-Suisse focuses on strengthening the capacity of health care institutions to carry out prevention and diagnosis of Covid-19 cases on the one hand, and on raising public awareness to contain the virus on the other.
 Concrete examples of actions to strengthen health facilities include the construction of waste disposal facilities for contaminated waste or the installation of water tankers to ensure the availability of clean water.
 In the area of sensitization of the population, we conduct training and promote social mobilization with the help of posters and T-shirts.
 Last but not least, we support the district health authorities in monitoring, contact tracing and sample collection.
 Together we will get through this pandemic.